civican/legisinfo/42-1/bills/C-78/bill_text.md

 be declared to be enforceable by a court in the province and enforced in that province as an order of that court; or

-registered for the purposes of enforcement in the court in that province and enforced in that province as an order of that court.
+**be** registered for the purposes of enforcement in the court in that province and enforced in that province as an order of that court.

-> **Explanatory Note**:
-> New.

 ### Section 32

 Section 33 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 33:
-> *Existing Text*:
-> > Proceedings commenced under the `Divorce Act`, chapter D-8 of the Revised Statutes of Canada, 1970, before the day on which this Act comes into force and not finally disposed of before that day shall be dealt with and disposed of in accordance with that Act as it read immediately before that day, as though it had not been repealed.

 ### Section 33